About Replacing a Car Registration in Colorado

 A damaged, stolen or lost car registration in Colorado can be a costly inconvenience, especially if it results in being ticketed for driving without proper credentials.
-It is vital that you replace any lost vehicle registration card, license plate or validation tab as soon as you notice it is missing or damaged.
+You should replace any lost vehicle registration card, license plate or validation tab as soon as you notice it is missing or damaged.
 Every driver is responsible for carrying valid registration documentation.

-Note that when you request a new CO copy of registration documents or license plates, the process for each type of request will vary.
+Note that when you request a new copy of registration documents or license plates, the process for each type of request will vary.
 The Colorado Division of Motor Vehicles (DMV) provides several methods of replacing registration documents.
-For more information on how to replace your car registration, review the sections below.
+For more information on replacing your car registration, review the sections below.

 If you need replacement car registration credentials, there are several ways of taking care of this issue.
 Many drivers find it easiest to order registration replacement cards online through Colorado’s DMV website.

 To get a duplicate car registration in CO, you must provide certain pieces of information, including:

 - Your license plate number.